 5 Reasons the Galil ACE is a Better AK than an AK

-::GASP:: Some upstart ignoramus thinks the Galil ACE, an Israeli knock-off, is better than Mikhail Kalashnikov’s Magnum Opus?!
+Wait… Some upstart ignoramus thinks the Galil ACE, an Israeli knock-off, is better than Mikhail Kalashnikov’s Magnum Opus?! ::GASP::

 I’ve sent tens of thousands of rounds through all variety of AKM/AK-47/AK-74M in my life, and I’m an enormous fan of the platform.
 But after hundreds, if not thousands of hours behind the Iron Curtain’s favorite lead-slinger, I’m intimately familiar with both its advantages and shortcomings.